dmagunov/snapshots.lol/apps/app/README.md

-# Snapshots.lol app
+# Snapshots.LOL app

-The Snapshots.lol app is the main application in this monorepo and is built using Next.js.
+The Snapshots.LOL app is the main application in this monorepo and is built using Next.js.
 The app is designed to allow users to create and share NFT snapshots easily.

 ### Built With